 Of course, there’s a lot more to say about each of these elements!

-I’d like to share some case studies of successful participants of last year’s Fully Funded cohort who applied the MATCH ME Formulaᵀᴹ as they developed their applications.
+I’d like to share some case studies of successful participants in the Fully Funded Course and Mentorship Program who applied the MATCH ME Formulaᵀᴹ as they developed their applications.
 (To protect their privacy as finalists of multiple programs, I have not included their names here, but we’ll have testimonials once they select their awards!)